nvanommeren/m5/README.md

 ```
 	conda create -n m5_env python=3.7 --file requirements.txt
 ```

+Make sure you have the data by downloading it from the kaggle website or using the Kaggle API and place it in the `data` folder.

 Please activate the newly created environment an run the project from the root folder, usng the command: